solana-labs/solana/book/src/proposals/durable-tx-nonces.md

 new one from the current values in the `recent_blockhashes` sysvar.

-To discard a nonce account, the client should include a `Nonce` instruction in a transaction which withdrawals all lamports, leaving a zero balance and making it eligible for deletion.
+To discard a nonce account, the client should include a `Nonce` instruction in a transaction which withdraws all lamports, leaving a zero balance and making it eligible for deletion.

 ### Runtime Support